JocysCom/UMQF/MORA/UMQF.md

 3. **Optional qualitative label thresholds (per-entity):**

-   Use the absolute value |UMQ(a,e)| and these thresholds for consistency:
+   Use the absolute value |UMQ(a,e)| and these thresholds for consistency.
+Logarithmic scale mapping:

-      0.000 → "Negligible"
-      0.005 → "Slightly [moral/immoral]"
-      0.050 → "[Moderately/Highly] [moral/immoral]"
-      0.500 → "Extremely [moral/immoral]" or stronger labels as needed.
+     - 0.000 ≤ - Negligible
+     - 0.005 ≤ - Slight
+     - 0.050 ≤ - Moderate
+     - 0.500 ≤ - Extreme
+     - 5.000 ≤ - Catastrophic

    For aggregate scores UMQ(a) over large populations, qualitative labels should be interpreted relative to population size and context.